10 Beautiful (and Cheap!) DIY RV Backsplash Ideas

 This post may contain affiliate links.

-If you want to give the kitchen or bathroom in your RV, apartment, or home a facelift but don't want to rent a tile saw and are looking for something a little different than the wildly popular peel and stick mosaic tiles, one of these backsplashes may be perfect for you.
+If you want to give the kitchen or bathroom in your RV a facelift, but don’t want to rent a tile saw one of these backsplashes may be perfect for you.

-This list is specifically comprised of backsplash ideas that meet most or all of following criteria:
+This list is specifically comprised of backsplash ideas that meet most or all of the following criteria:

 - Easy to do: Requiring no special expertise or expensive one-time use tools.

-- Affordable: Most of these ideas could be done for under $100 in a space as small as a camper, motorhome, tiny home, or apartment, and many of them would probably cost under $50.
+- Affordable: Most of these ideas could be done for under $100 in a small space like your RV kitchen and/or bathroom.
+Many of them would probably cost under $50!

 - Easy to clean: The whole point of a backsplash is to protect walls from being permanently stained with spaghetti sauce splatters.